Kn0whow/kn0whow/_posts/2023-01-07-ServerUpgrades-Server2008Split-Part1.md

 ## Conclusion

 Overall I think the work took around 3 hours to complete when taking into account all the server intallations and reboots and the testing at the end.
 But at the end of it all, we now have a brand new 2022 server running AD, DHCP and DNS with no apparent issues.
-The next part will cover moving files over from the DC08 to the new file serer FS22.
+The next part will cover moving files over from the DC08 to the new file server FS22.

 Thank you for reading!